philipturner/swift-colab/README.md

 Swift-Colab is an accessible way to do programming with Swift.
 It runs in a browser, taking only 30 seconds to start up.
 It is perfect for programming on Chromebooks and tablets, which do not have the full functionality of a desktop.
 You can access a free NVIDIA GPU for machine learning or GPGPU, using the real C bindings for OpenCL and CUDA instead of Python wrappers.
 In the near future, you will be able to experiment with the [new S4TF](https://github.com/s4tf/s4tf) as well.

+For an in-depth look at how and why this repository was created, check out the [summary of its history](./Documentation/ColabSupportHistory.md).

 ## How to run Swift on Google Colaboratory

 Copy [this template](https://colab.research.google.com/drive/1EACIWrk9IWloUckRm3wu973bKUBXQDKR?usp=sharing) of a Swift Colab notebook.
 Do not create one directly from Google Drive, as notebooks are configured for Python by default.
 Copy the following commands into the first code cell and run it: